 👎A pronounced and obvious hierarchy remains.
 Consequently, you are expected to stay in your place.
 Relationships, dress codes—and all codes in general—are strict.

 👍The word “tribe” completely makes sense and you feel part of a new family.
 You will be part of a collective adventure.
 A startup’s atmosphere is informal and hierarchy is minimal.
-Dress codes are relaxed, after-work drinks are a regular occurence and it is perfectly normal to play a table football match against your boss at lunchtime.
+Dress codes are relaxed, after-work drinks are a regular occurrence and it is perfectly normal to play a table football match against your boss at lunchtime.

 👎When your colleagues become friends, it can become a little difficult to separate your private life from your professional one.
 This will be an intense experience for everyone and you should expect to go through some emotional rollercoasters.

 Fortunately, these types of companies are interacting more and more.
-More fluid company structures are starting to appear: some startups are being supported, financially and otherwise, by major groups, or included in incubation programmes, while larger companies are adopting a more relaxed, startup atmosphere and so on.
+More fluid company structures are starting to appear: some startups are being supported, financially and otherwise, by major groups, or included in incubation programs, while larger companies are adopting a more relaxed, startup atmosphere and so on.
 This goes to show that they are trying to address their flaws and combine all the perks.

 The most important point to think about is which environment will enable you to achieve your goals.
 Do you want to constantly evolve or progress in a structured environment that will allow you to move forward methodically?
-The right answer is based on your personality, the way you work and your needs.
+The right answer is based on your personality, the way you work, and your needs.
 So place your bets now!